anon-blue/anon.blue/README.txt

 stream>using namespace std. int mian(){int a;cout<<a;return 0;

                                  Hello World!
-                            this is from a gametuber.
+                            this is from a loveyouer.